Dong Ho: Folk Painting Village in Vietnam

 Dong Ho is next to a river, the Duong, and is a verdant and fertile village giving the feeling of timelessness.
 Village markets are perched precariously on bridges and along the road with all the seasonal fruits and vegetables being eagerly promoted by cone hatted farmers.

-So visiting Che and his family is a great experience that includes not only the final art work but also a quick peek into the thousand year old village life that forms the basis of the craft.
+So visiting Che and his family is a great experience that includes not only the final art work but also a quick peek into the hundreds of years old village life that forms the basis of the craft.

 A little more than an hour from Hanoi, it’s really a half day’s visit and if combined with the famous duck lunch in Bac Ninh, it will be an experience you’ll remember well each time you look at Che’s wood cut or painting on your wall.